Breakouts suck. This blemish blast smoothie contains anti-inflammatory ingredients to help bring down blemishes and prevent new ones.

 Some of the most common diet and lifestyle acne triggers include diet (both nutrient deficiency and eating the wrong foods), stress, and hormonal imbalances (which are influenced to some extent, by diet and lifestyle choices).

-In my 3-month program, Eat Beauty, I guide you towards figuring out your personal acne triggers, and how to reverse them, so you can achieve the clear, flawless skin you desire.
+In my Clear Skin for Life Plan, over the course of 3 months, I guide you towards figuring out your personal acne triggers, and how to reverse them, so you can achieve the clear, flawless skin you desire.
 While there are multiple causes of acne, and the approach to effectively treating it will depend on your unique situation, there are certain foods that can help bring down the redness and inflammation of breakouts more quickly.

 That being said, even if you add in all these “blemish blasting foods,” keep in mind that if you are still eating or doing something that is fueling the fire of acne for your unique body, you won’t see complete clearance.
 Treating acne naturally requires a multi-pronged, holistic approach, and time.